The pushup is a popular and effective exercise for developing sizeable pecs and a firm torso.

-- Repeat on another side to complete one rep. Do as many times as possible.
+- Repeat on another side to complete one rep. Do it as many times as possible.

 - Sit on your knees and place a kettlebell on the floor in front of you.

-- Put your hands on kettlebell firmly with a crush grip.
+- Put your hands on the kettlebell firmly with a crushed grip.
 Do not grip the handle.

-- Maintain tight core and flat back.
+- Maintain a tight core and flat back.
 That’s the start.

-- Lower your upper body until your chest close to the weight.
+- Lower your upper body until your chest is close to the weight.